The new Bivacco Aldo Frattini was recently installed at 2300 meters in the Orobie Alps. Its design raises some serious questions.

 The reasons are as follows.
 When it comes to high-altitude survival, mountain architecture has historically favored rugged utility over artistic flair.

-Traditional alpine bivacchi, those iconic, bright-red corrugated metal boxes dotting the ridges, have endured decades of brutal winters for two simple reasons: they are incredibly durable, and their vertical walls maximize every inch of usable space.
+Traditional alpine bivacchi, those iconic, bright-red metal boxes dotting the ridges, have endured decades of brutal winters for one simple reasons: they are incredibly durable.
+Their vertical walls maximize every inch of usable space.

-But this is not so with the new Bivacco Aldo Frattini, one of more than 460 bivouacs in the Italian Alps that are mapped here in the site.
-In this text you will realize why this is so.
+The previous Bivacco Frattini was one of them, one of more than 460 bivouacs in the Italian Alps that are mapped here in the site.
+But this is not so with this new Bivacco Aldo Frattini version, and in this text you will realize why this is so.

 Designed by the architectural studio EX. in collaboration with the Italian Alpine Club (CAI) and gear manufacturer Ferrino, this structure is being praised in design circles as an innovative, lightweight prototype featuring a high-tech “textile skin” over a modular frame.